 Syphilis

 Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
-It’s spread through unprotected anal, oral and vaginal sex.
+It’s spread through unprotected anal, oral (including rimming) and vaginal sex.
 It can also be transmitted through skin-to-skin contact with someone who has syphilis.

 Not many people know about syphilis today or what to watch out for.
 Around 50% of cases have no symptoms and symptoms are often easily missed when they are there.
 This means many people don’t think they have syphilis when they really do.
 Over the last few years and especially since COVID, we have seen a massive increase in WA syphilis cases.